Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Create job alert

-Nights Contract Multi Skilled Maintenance Engineer - electrical bias
+Contract Multi Skilled Maintenance Engineer - electrical bias

 Location West London

-outside or inside dependant on CEST IR35 £38.00
+outside or inside dependant on CEST IR35 £39.00

-4 on 4 off permanent nights
+4 on 4 off alternating days and nights

 Profile

 As a contract Multi Skilled Maintenance Engineer, you will be a multi-skilled Engineer, electrical bias.
 The right candidate will be from a food background and have FMGC experience.
 You will be a highly motivated individual and be able to react quickly to breakdowns.
+Must also have PLC programming skills as you will work on a project to up grade a machines.

 The Role

 As contract Multi Skilled Maintenance Engineer, you will be working within a team responsible for the electrical and mechanical maintenance on new and existing equipment.
-You will be working on food process machinery and will be dealing with fault finding on equipment such as packaging, conveyors wrappers, molders, robots, etc You will be responsible for both electrical and mechanical breakdowns and ppms.
+You will be working on food process machinery and will be dealing with fault finding/ on equipment such as packaging, conveyors wrappers, molders, robots, etc You will responsible for both electrical and mechanical breakdowns and ppms.
 This is a fast environment and it's a continuous process so you need to be able to think on your feet and ensure the process is always at optimal output level

 Related Jobs